 SEEDS is reaching out to economically vulnerable people in partnership with Government of India and state governments of Bihar, Delhi, Haryana, Uttar Pradesh, Karnataka, Kerala, Maharashtra, Odisha, Tamil Nadu, Uttarakhand, Telangana and West Bengal in India.
 We are actively working in in close coordination with Governments to respond to the physical health, mental health and economic impacts of the pandemic.
 SEEDS is committed in reaching out and supporting these invisible individuals – the elderly, children, and frontline health workers of the communities who are disproportionately impacted by coronavirus and the economic consequences of the outbreak in their time of need.
 Together, we will overcome this pandemic by making sure the most vulnerable among us are protected.

 With the commitment to its vision of reaching out and supporting the most underprivileged and vulnerable people – who comprise the bottom 1% and are disproportionately impacted by this crisis, SEEDS started its response activities in March, 2020 with the announcement of the lockdown.
-We began with distribution of food rations and hygiene kits to marginalised people in the states of Delhi, Bihar, Haryana, Karnataka, Kerala, Maharashtra, West Bengal, Tamil Nadu, Uttarakhand, Odisha, Telangana and Uttar Pradesh.
+Our support spread across to marginalised people in the states of Bihar, Delhi, Haryana, Himachal Pradesh, Karnataka, Kerala, Maharashtra, Odisha, Tamil Nadu, Telangana, Uttarakhand, Uttar Pradesh and West Bengal.
 Some of the communities we have touched through our efforts include children in orphanages, transgenders, daily wage earners, women-headed households, commercial sex workers, people with disability, and tribals.